What do we mean by transgender?

 Reports of transphobia

 We want trans students to have a positive experience at Bath.
 Harassment, bullying, discrimination, or victimisation are all serious disciplinary offences and will be dealt with under the Dignity and Respect Policy.
 If a trans student has any concerns about their experience at the University and particularly report transphobia, it is vital that you acknowledge the seriousness of this.
-Suggest that they request a confidential meeting with Student Services or consider alternative reporting options.
+Suggest that they request a confidential meeting with Student Support or consider alternative reporting options.